EmmaGabrielsson/CourseSubmission_Javascript-Backend/README.md

 Finally, to be able to send requests to the API, a key is used.
 The current key is put in a separate .env file to saftely hide the key in the frontend when using react.

-To quickly preview the site, see this netlify link: https://react-movietime.netlify.app/